MicrosoftDocs/visualstudio-docs/docs/deployment/quickstart-deploy-using-clickonce-folder.md

 ---
 # Deploy a .NET Windows desktop application using ClickOnce

-You can use the **Publish** tool to publish .NET 3.1, or newer, Windows Desktop applications using ClickOnce from Visual Studio.
+You can use the **Publish** tool to publish .NET Core 3.1, or newer, Windows Desktop applications using ClickOnce from Visual Studio.

 > [!NOTE]
 > > If you need to publish a .NET Framework Windows application, see [Deploy a desktop app using ClickOnce](how-to-publish-a-clickonce-application-using-the-publish-wizard.md) (C# or Visual Basic).